jameswilson/ckeditor_image2/README.md

     as well as the alignment classes (align-left, align-right, align-center).

-    *   If your Text formats have the *Limit allowed HTML tags* option enabled, ensure the following tags are listed:
+    *   If your Text formats have the *Limit allowed HTML tags* option enabled, ensure the following tags are allowed:

             <img> <div> <figure> <figcaption>

-    *   If your Text formats have the *WYSIWYG filter* option enabled, in the "HTML elements and attributes" section, ensure the img, div, figure and figcaption elements allowed and that class attributes are allowed on the img, div, and figure elements.
+    *   If your Text formats have the *WYSIWYG filter* option enabled, in the "HTML elements and attributes" section, ensure the img, div, figure and figcaption elements are allowed and that class attributes are allowed on the img, div, and figure elements.
 There are a number of ways to write these rules using the TinyMCE valid_elements syntax.
 Any of these settings should work depending on how flexible/restrictive you want the rules to be:

         *   One element per line, very restrictive: